 Minority small business grants, as opposed to loans, are cash awards that do not have to be repaid.
 While the competition for minority small business grants can be fierce, you can improve your chances of success by targeting programs that are suitable for your company’s profile and location.

 There are federal government programs, nationwide lenders, banks, and other organizations that provide loans or free grants to minority and women-owned businesses, irrespective of state or location.
-Here are sources to turn to for funds in 2023.
+Here are sources to turn to for funds.

 While each lender’s application process will differ, most loans will be for black-owned businesses, women, Latinos, veterans, and other underserved populations, with grants or funds available for businesses with bad or limited credit histories.

 50 Best Sources of Small Business Grants for Female Minorities

 This program offers free grants and low-cost loans to Black-owned businesses.
 The funds work indirectly with various Community Development Financial Institutions (CDFIs) to help provide capital.
 Any small business owner, or entrepreneur, can apply directly to the CDFIs for financial assistance.

 Institute for Entrepreneurial Leadership

 The Institute for Entrepreneurial Leadership assists people of color, whether they are veterans, Black men or women, LGTBQ+, or members of any other minority group.
 This national organization assists with everything from obtaining grant funds or seeking funding from Angel investors to forming partnerships with non-profit organizations or groups like the Urban League or Women of Color Connecting.

 Black Girl Ventures assist minorities in obtaining capital, applying for grants, obtaining loans (even if they have poor credit), and receiving other forms of assistance.
 It also assists Black and Brown female-owned businesses and entrepreneurs.